mbo0000/Personal-Projects/TextAnalysisWithNLP/README.md

 # Text Analysis with NLP
 Using NLP(NLTK) package to analyze a mixture of tools and skills required by potential employers for entry level data analyst positions.
 Data are scrapped and cleaned in the PythonWebScraping project.
-As a data hobbyist, I always wonder what are the skills and tools are expected of a newly college graduates or working proffessional looking to change career should have.
+As a data hobbyist, I always wonder what are the skills and tools expected of a newly college graduates or working professional who are looking to change their career should have.
 The aim of this project is to answer that question.

 ### Scope:
 * Primary Focus